Persevering

 • Your vulnerability revealed by your failures should nurture empathy from others.

-• Generally, it’s a lot easier (and more effective) to get informal coaching from others than having a formalized, designated “coach”
+• Generally, it’s much easier (and more effective) to get informal coaching from others than to have a formalized, designated “coach”.

 When you fail, you will hear others’ criticisms: